hakash/jotr/README.md

 jotr javascript scope assignment
 ```

 This clears the terminal window, presenting you with an empty space to write your heart out.
-Use `Ctrl+D` to save your jot.
+Use `Ctrl+S` to save your jot.
 To cancel, just use `Ctrl+C`.

 ## Listing and searching through the jots